 It's the best fruit for weight loss.
 That means Pink Lady over Granny Smith, watermelon over honeydew, red grapes over green ones.
 The higher levels of nutrients called flavonoids—particularly anthocyanins, compounds that give red fruits their color—calm the action of fat-storage genes.
 In fact, red-bellied stone fruits like plums boast phenolic compounds that have been shown to modulate the expression of fat genes.

 Steep Pu-Erh Tea

 This fermented Chinese tea can literally shrink the size of your fat cells!
-To discover the brew’s fat-crusading powers Chinese researchers divided rats into five groups and fed them varying diets over a two month period.
+To discover the brew's fat-crusading powers Chinese researchers divided rats into five groups and fed them varying diets over a two-month period.
 In addition to a control group, there was a group given a high-fat diet with no tea supplementation and three additional groups that were fed a high-fat diet with varying doses of pu-erh tea extract.
 The researchers found that the tea significantly lowered triglyceride concentrations (potentially dangerous fat found in the blood) and belly fat in the high-fat diet groups.
-Although sipping the tea could have slightly different outcomes in humans, we think these findings are promising enough that it’s still well worth your while to fix yourself a steaming hot cup.
-We at Eat This, Not That! love tea so much, we made it part of our bestselling new diet plan, The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 4 inches from their waist!
-Available now—click here!
+Although sipping the tea could have slightly different outcomes in humans, we think these findings are promising enough that it's still well worth your while to fix yourself a steaming hot cup.
+We love tea so much, we made it part of our bestselling diet plan, The 7-Day Flat-Belly Tea Cleanse!

 Make Every Day Casual Friday